 Today it is comprised of eight clubs, each giving students the chance to learn more about the industry, examine their career choices, develop their leadership skills, and make good friends and important contacts.
 HA also helps to plan and produce three School events each year.

-For over three decades, CAREER EXPO has been the premier hospitality business career fair and professional development event on campus each fall, with nearly 80 of the nation’s leading hospitality companies recruiting approximately 600 hospitality students who attend the two-day event.
-This year due to Covid 19 CAREER EXPO will move to a virtual format with virtual interviews held the second day to help students secure internships and permanent positions.
+For over three decades, CAREER EXPO has been the premier hospitality business career fair and professional development event on campus each fall, with nearly 80 of the nation’s leading hospitality companies recruiting approximately 400 hospitality students who attend the two-day event.

 The annual Destination Auction is a premier fundraising event for the Hospitality Association and the Alumni Association, featuring spectacular individual items and packages donated by alumni and other industry friends in live auction and silent auctions.
 This popular event draws hundreds of community members, alumni, students and faculty, and helps to fund a number of programs in The School as well as local charities.
 With a different theme each year, Destination Auction is an exciting, colorful event, organized and led by students in partnership with School alumni.